 Overall, there are many facets to adoption.
 For instance, subsidies or other types of financial assistance may be provided to people wishing to adopt.
 This is especially true when the children have special needs.

 - An adoption can be open, which allows the adoptive parents to know the identity of the birth parents and vice versa.
 On the other hand, an adoption can be closed, which means neither party knows the identity of the other.

 - Adoption can be the result of surrogacy, in vitro fertilization, or the use of a gestational carrier.

 - Adoption is now an option for unmarried couples, single people, and same-sex couples wishing to build their families.

-Having an experienced attorney on your team will provide the legal resources needed in coordination with your accredited adoption agency.
+Having an experienced attorney on your side will provide the legal information and resources needed in coordination with your accredited adoption agency.